Gnosticism: Cosmology

 The Syrian–Egyptian traditions postulate a remote, supreme Godhead, the Monad.
 From this highest divinity emanate lower divine beings, known as Aeons.
 The Demiurge arises among the Aeons and creates the physical world.
-Divine elements "fall" into the material realm, and are latent in human beings.
-Redemption from the fall occurs when the humans obtain Gnosis, esoteric or intuitive knowledge of the divine.
+Divine elements "fall" into the material realm and are latent in human beings.
+Redemption from the fall occurs when humans obtain Gnosis, esoteric or intuitive knowledge of the divine.

 Dualism and monism

 Gnostic systems postulate a dualism between God and the world, varying from the "radical dualist" systems of Manichaeism to the "mitigated dualism" of classic Gnostic movements.
-Radical dualism, or absolute dualism, posits two co-equal divine forces, while in mitigated dualism one of the two principles is in some way inferior to the other.
+Radical dualism, or absolute dualism, posits two coequal divine forces, while in mitigated dualism one of the two principles is in some way inferior to the other.
 In qualified monism the second entity may be divine or semi-divine.
 Valentinian Gnosticism is a form of monism, expressed in terms previously used in a dualistic manner.

 Moral and ritual practice

 Gnostics tended toward asceticism, especially in their sexual and dietary practice.
-In other areas of morality, Gnostics were less rigorously ascetic, and took a more moderate approach to correct behavior.
-In normative early Christianity, the Church administered and prescribed the correct behavior for Christians, while in Gnosticism it was the internalized motivation which was important.
+In other areas of morality, Gnostics were less rigorously ascetic and took a more moderate approach to correct behavior.
+In normative early Christianity, the Church administered and prescribed the correct behavior for Christians, while in Gnosticism, it was the internalized motivation that was important.
 Ptolemy's Epistle to Flora described limited fasting, but maintained that true "spiritual" fasting would be to refrain from everything bad.
 (Note: Ptolemy, in Letter to Flora: "External physical fasting is observed even among our followers, for it can be of some benefit to the soul if it is engaged in with reason (logos), whenever it is done neither by way of imitating others, nor out of habit, nor because of the day, as if it had been specially appointed for that purpose.")
-For example, ritualistic behavior was not seen to possess as much importance as other practice, unless it was based on a personal, internal motivation.
+For example, ritualistic behavior was not seen to possess as much importance as other practices, unless it was based on a personal, internal motivation.